nemanjam/hn-new-jobs/README.md

 ### Data source

 Initially app started with scraping original https://news.ycombinator.com thread pages and inside the [docs/old-code/scraper](docs/old-code/scraper) folder there is still complete scraper implementation.
-It uses `axios` for fetching html but soon I discovered that their server has very strict rate limiting and such scrapper was getting a lot of unpredictable `ETIMEDOUT` and `ECONNRESET` connection abrupt terminations.
-It's easy to distinguish `axios` from browser so I considered moving to Playwright until I discovered Algolia API https://hn.algolia.com/api.
+It uses Axios for fetching html but soon I discovered that their server has very strict rate limiting and such scrapper was getting a lot of unpredictable `ETIMEDOUT` and `ECONNRESET` connection abrupt terminations.
+It's easy to distinguish Axios from browser so I considered moving to Playwright until I discovered Algolia API https://hn.algolia.com/api.

-As stated in docs it has generous rate limiting plan 10000 requests/hour which is 2.77 requests/second.
+As stated in docs it has generous rate limiting plan `10000 requests/hour` which is `2.77 requests/second`.
 Although in practice I experienced more strict rate limits than this, it is still more than enough to easily collect enough data.
 Especially the fact that you can receive up to 1000 items per a single request.
 Meaning pagination is almost not needed, although it is implemented.
-"Who is hiring" thread have up to 700 comments, entire thread can be fetched with a single API request.
+"Who is hiring" threads have up to 700 comments, entire thread can be fetched with a single API request.

 Company names are extracted with a simple `|` character Regex from a comment title, this posting convention was enforced around the year 2015, so the database is seeded starting from `'2015-06'` month.
-You can observe all of this in [constants/algolia.ts](constants/algolia.ts).
+You can see all of this in [constants/algolia.ts](constants/algolia.ts).

 ### Database

 Threads are modeled with `Thread` and `Comment` models, although they are named `Month` and `Company` because those words make more sense in context of app logic. `Company` table is both `Company` and `Comment` (job ad) at same time, that is why for example self join is used to extract all ads for a company. `Month` primary key is `name` string in `'YYYY-MM'` format which is sortable.

 Important implementation detail is that database connection is done as Singleton factory function and this way removed from the global scope.
 This allows the Next.js app to be built without requiring database connection at build time which significantly simplifies the build process.
 See this [Github discussion](https://github.com/vercel/next.js/discussions/35534#discussioncomment-11385544).
-The same Singleton factory is reused for both `Keyv` and `axios` instances [utils/singleton.ts](utils/singleton.ts).
+The same Singleton factory is reused for both Keyv and Axios instances [utils/singleton.ts](utils/singleton.ts).

 You can check schema in [modules/database/schema.ts](modules/database/schema.ts).